roman-milk/roman-milk.github.io/summer-of-slut-milf-challenge.md

  "Oh, Carol was over-exaggerating," I said, "I was just talking with Zeke about the end of this pay period."

  "Okay, well I just thought I'd check up on you before I was out of cell range," he said.
-Report_Story #5